"Croatia the most desirable destination in the world"

 Thanks to its ever-present sapphire waters, it’s no wonder so many refer to Croatia as the jewel of the Mediterranean.
 With its coastline along the Adriatic sea boasting 1,000 islands, this is a must-see cycling destination for travellers who enjoy nature, history, architecture and farm-fresh food.

-We offer five diverse week-long cycling routes, from the South Dalmatian islands — a favourite of guests keen to explore the country’s hot spots of Split, Hvar and Korčula — to our newest route in nature-filled northern Kvarner Bay, at the base of the Istrian peninsula.
+We offer four diverse week-long cycling routes, including the South Dalmatian islands — a favourite of guests keen to explore the country’s hot spots of Split, Hvar and Korčula.

 Our daily rides, which range from 10 to 60 kilometres, will take you over remarkable islands, through lush forested canyons and along the charming back streets of small towns and villages — all against a dramatic backdrop of the Dinaric Alps.
 Make sure to bring an extra memory card for your camera: For every challenging climb, there’s a breathtaking vista to capture and savour.